SamuelSwartzberg/flashcardifying_text_temp/inf.md

 named parameters|Python|JS|SCSS/Sass @mixin, @function positional parameters|pretty much all languages

+Move remove the first positional argument and shift all arguments one to the left shift|Perl|sh

 #### Default parameters

 A default parameter is one which will take on a default value if no argument for it is specified in the call.